-In early 2020, the outbreak of the Coronavirus Disease 2019 ("COVID-19") created unprecedented pressure for travel industry.
-Precautionary and control measures have since been implemented in various countries, which included border restrictions and quarantine measures over international travel.
-The situation of the pandemic has still been precarious and the Group recorded a loss of approximately HK\$32,892,000 and net operating cash outflows of approximately HK\$40,366,000 for the year ended 31 March 2021.
+Since 2020, precautionary and control measures against Coronavirus Disease 2019 ("COVID-19") have been implemented in various countries.
+These measures include border restrictions and quarantine measures over international travel and have created unprecedented pressure for travel industry.
+As a result, the Group recorded a loss of approximately HK\$17,923,000 and net operating cash outflows of approximately HK\$7,646,000 for the year ended 31 March 2022.